 When Winter comes, can Sarson ka Saag be far behind!
-The ultimate greens dish, a classic from Punjab in Northern India.
-Mustard greens are cooked with spinach and bhatua saag and traditionally served with hot makki rotis, though they are great with phulkas or tandoori roti.
+The ultimate greens dish, a classic from Punjab in Northern India and from the other side of the border.
+Prepare sarson ka saag by cooking the Mustard greens with spinach and bhatua saag.
+They are traditionally served with hot makki rotis, though they are great with phulkas or tandoori roti.
 Actually I like mine with hot rice and rasam!

-Mustard greens are an ancient crop, grown in the Himalayan and sub Himalayan regions of the Indian Sub -continent, and have been known to have been cultivated for more than 5,000 years.
-They are a popular ingredient in a wide range of cuisines, from Asian (including Japanese, Chinese Nepalese and Indian) to Southern American.
+Mustard greens are an ancient crop, grown in the Himalayan and sub Himalayan regions of the Indian Sub -continent.
+They have been known to have been cultivated for more than 5,000 years.
+The greens are a popular ingredient in a wide range of cuisines, from Asian (including Japanese, Chinese Nepalese and Indian) to Southern American.
 They are generally available during the cold season, from November to March.
 In India, the Sarson ka Saag, a curry, is the most popular.

-I have made sarson ka saag both with the regular Indian greens, and with the peppery pungent and delicious Mizuna or japanese mustard (Brassica rapa).
-Actually here in Bangalore, it is easier for me to source zero pesticide fresh Japanese mustard greens from First Agro Farms, rather than the sarson ka saag from Northern India, which is not easily available.
+I have made sarson ka saag both with the regular Indian greens, and with the peppery pungent and delicious Mizuna or japanese mustard (Brassica rapa) from First Agro Farms.

 Health and Nutrition:

-Mustard greens, (Botanical name Brassica juncea) are a veritable powerhouse of nutrients and cancer fighting properties.
+Mustard greens, (Botanical name Brassica juncea) are a veritable powerhouse of nutrients and cancer fighting properties (Read more here).
 Low in calorific value (about 27 cals for every 100 gms of raw leaves), they are rich in dietary fibre as well as in phytonutrients, vitamins and minerals.
 The dietary fibre helps control cholesterol.
-The leaves have been known to have a high content of vitamin K which is an anti-inflammatory nutrient, and Scientists consider that Vitamin K helps in bone mass building as well as in reducing neuro damage in the brain for patients suffering from Alzheimer's.
+The leaves have been known to have a high content of vitamin K (read more at Healthline.com/nutrition) which is an anti-inflammatory nutrient, and Scientists consider that Vitamin K helps in bone mass building as well as in reducing neuro damage in the brain for patients suffering from Alzheimer's.